camunda-community-hub/camunda-process-test-coverage/README.md

 #### JUnit5

-Use the **ProcessEngineCoverageExtension** as your process engine JUnit extension
+Use the **ProcessEngineCoverageExtension** as your process engine JUnit extension (available for Platform 7 and Platform 8)

 Either use `@ExtendWith`